-Tottenham v Newcastle United Tickets & Hospitality Packages – 2023/24
+Tottenham v Newcastle United Tickets & Hospitality Packages – 2025/26

 Spurs v Newcastle Travel Club Package

-Enjoy the best in football hospitality with Spurs v Newcastle at the new Tottenham Hotspur Stadium for this 2023/24 Premier League fixture with Tottenham Hotspur hospitality packages.
+Enjoy the best in football hospitality with Spurs v Newcastle United Tickets at the new Tottenham Hotspur Stadium for this 2025/26 Premier League fixture with Tottenham Hotspur hospitality packages.
 With Spurs tickets, you can enjoy unbeatable views and luxury padded premium seating within Level 2 of the East Stand (BLK 236 – 237), a reserved section with access to private lounges.
 Spurs’ new Tottenham Hotspur stadium encompasses everything that is special about a matchday experience, from grabbing a drink and something to eat from one of its world-class restaurants and bars, to visiting the on-site club shop – the largest in the world!

 Tickets and Travel Package

-Spurs v Newcastle Tickets and Travel Package – 2023/24
+Spurs v Newcastle Tickets and Travel Package – 2025/26

-With Spurs hospitality ticket, you can support the boys in the new Tottenham Hotspur stadium during the Premier League 2023/24 season with one of our Tottenham Hotspur v Newcastle tickets, including travel around London.
+With Spurs hospitality ticket, you can support the boys in the new Tottenham Hotspur stadium during the Premier League 2025/26 season with one of our Tottenham Hotspur v Newcastle tickets, including travel around London.
 Your seating in Level 5 will provide you and your guests with great views right at the centre of the electric atmosphere at our new home!
 PLEASE NOTE THAT THIS SEATING AREA IS EXCLUSIVE TO HOME SUPPORTERS ONLY.

 Your Spurs v Newcastle Tickets and Travel package includes: